Boleslaus I of Bohemia: Assassination of Duke Wenceslaus I

 In 935 (or in 929, according to other sources), Wenceslaus was murdered at Stará Boleslav after accepting an invitation from Boleslaus to celebrate the feast of Saints Cosmas and Damian with him there.
-Historians are uncertain of Boleslaus I’s motives for the assassination, but argue it was likely a desire for power, the influence of his pagan mother, or to put an end to Wenceslaus I’s political plans.
+Historians are uncertain of Boleslaus I's motives for the assassination, but argue it was likely a desire for power, the influence of his pagan mother, or to put an end to Wenceslaus I's political plans.
 Regardless of his specific motive, it was a planned political move that put Boleslaus I in power as Duke of Bohemia and opened the door for immense changes in the ruling style of the Přemyslid Dynasty.

 After the assassination, a cult promoting Wenceslaus’ martyrdom immediately grew and the late duke was canonized.
 Some historians claim that Boleslaus played a large role in promoting the cult because the sacredness of the canonization would be an advantage to his rule.
-The violent murder of his predecessor indicates a shift away from the peaceful ruling of the Přemyslid Dynasty until this point, but the canonization confirmed Boleslaus I and the Přemyslid Dynasty’s kept ties with the Roman Catholic Church, illustrating the complex rule of Boleslaus I.
+The violent murder of his predecessor indicates a shift away from the peaceful ruling of the Přemyslid Dynasty until this point, but the canonization confirmed Boleslaus I and the Přemyslid Dynasty's kept ties with the Roman Catholic Church, illustrating the complex rule of Boleslaus I.

 Reign

 War with Otto I

-Under Boleslaus’s rule, Bohemia renounced the rule of the Eastern Franks's raging war with Otto the Great, the eldest son of Henry I. This war rejuvenated a newfound sense of unity within the kingdom as they came together to fight against the East Frankish Empire pushing them out of Prague.
+Under Boleslaus's rule, Bohemia renounced the rule of the Eastern Franks' raging war with Otto the Great, the eldest son of Henry I. This war rejuvenated a newfound sense of unity within the kingdom as they came together to fight against the East Frankish Empire pushing them out of Prague.
 Boleslaus stopped the payment shortly after he ascended the throne, which led to this war with King Otto.
 In 935, Boleslaus attacked the Thuringian allies of the Saxons in the northwest and defeated two of Otto's armies (from Thuringia and Merseburg).
 The war then deteriorated to border raids (the general pattern of warfare in this region at the time) and reached its conclusion in 950, when King Otto besieged a castle owned by Boleslaus's son, Boleslaus II.
 This prompted Boleslaus to sign a peace treaty with Otto.
 Although he remained undefeated, he promised to resume the payment of tribute.
 However, because of his success against the Eastern Franks, Boleslaus would become a great ally to Otto the Great in his later conquest.